esl/code-beam-stockholm/_talks/Self-Hosted-Elixir.md

 - Self-Hosting
 - Elixir

-title: Self Hosted Elixir: A Pi is all you need!
+title: "Self Hosted Elixir: A Pi is all you need!"
 speakers:
 - _participants/Sola-Aremu.md
 ---